CMSgov/price-transparency-guide-validator/README.md

 docker build -t validator .
 ```

-Install the dependencies for and build the Node script:
+Install the Node script with the `-g` global flag so it can be run from any location:

 ```
-npm install
+npm install -g cms-mrf-validator
-npm run build
 ```

 ## Usage

-The validator is run from the cloned directory.
+The validator can be run from any directory.
 For basic usage instructions:

 ```
-node . help
+cms-mrf-validator help
 ```

 ```